joycelynchan/food-tracker/README.md

 # Initial User Research

-To better understand our users' needs, we conducted a survey with carefully crafted questions.
-This valuable data influenced our design choices for FoodTracker, ensuring it meets user preferences.
-Our user-centric approach guarantees a seamless and tailored experience to tackle food waste effectively.

-1. How much food is wasted annually by an average American household?
-Would you care to take a guess?
-   - Do you think you are above or below average?
-2. What do you think is the biggest contributor to food waste in your home?
-   - Are there particular items you seem to throw away the most?
-3. Have you tried any approach in reducing your food waste at home?
-4. Do you have a way of keeping track of food waste/grocery expiration dates currently?
-5. Would you like to be reminded of when things in their refrigerator will expire?
-   - How would you like to be notified?
-   - How often would you like to be reminded?
-6. Are there any other questions you wish I would have asked?
+Did you know that millions of tons of food go to waste each year, resulting in significant economic losses?
+According to recent studies, the average American household wastes approximately 200 pounds of food annually, amounting to a staggering $1,500 worth of edible items thrown away.
+This alarming trend not only impacts our wallets but also places an immense strain on the environment and resources used in food production.
+With FoodTracker, we aim to tackle this issue head-on by empowering individuals to make more informed choices about their food consumption, reducing waste, and saving money in the process.
+By harnessing the power of technology, FoodTracker is revolutionizing the way we manage our food, making a positive impact on both our wallets and the planet.
+Together, let's take a stand against food waste and embrace a more sustainable future with FoodTracker.

 ---

 # Findings:

-People interviewed were not able to accurately guage how much food they wasted, or howmuch food is wasted on average.
+People interviewed were not able to accurately gauge how much food they wasted, or how much food is wasted on average.
-They best they could to was consider a particular kind of food like cilentero or produce and guess if that food was wasted more often than necessary.
+The best they could do was consider a particular kind of food like cilentro or produce and guess if that food was wasted more often than necessary.
 It was also commented that notifications would be preferred to be kept to a minimum.
-Such as only notifying the user if items are likely to expire within two days, and summurizing that list once a day.
-When asked why food went to waste the most common answers given was inability to accurately guage how much several people would eat, or willingness to cook after coming home.
+Such as only notifying the user if items are likely to expire within two days, and summarising that list once a day.
+When asked why food went to waste the most common answers given was inability to accurately gauge how much several people would eat, or willingness to cook after coming home.

 ---